WLNORGREN/TALOS/README.md

-# TALOS
-This will house a growing collection of data driven physics, math and cybersecurity simulations!
+TALOS houses a growing collection of data driven physics, math and cybersecurity simulations!